openSUSE/openSUSE-git/git-native-packaging.md

 	chmod 755 ~/bin/git-merge-theirs

-This strategy applied on the previous git example one could use a comman like the following to always merge the _opensuse_ branch into
+This strategy applied on the previous git example one could use a command like the following to always merge the _opensuse_ branch into
 _factory_:

 	$ git merge --allow-unrelated-histories -s theirs opensuse